Violence and Lego: Weaponry in Lego

-Controversy
+Academic research

-The increase of Lego guns and other forms of weaponry in Lego sets has been a continued source of controversy.
 In May 2016, researchers at the University of Canterbury published a report in the scientific journal PLOS One, which concluded that Lego had become "significantly more violent" after the research found that the violence of products highlighted in Lego catalogues had increased by 19 per cent every year from 1978 to 2014.
 The research also stated that almost 30 per cent of Lego sets included at least one weapon brick.
 The researchers used the Bricklink website, which catalogues every part used in every Lego set since 1949 and also examined 1,500 images from Lego catalogues since 1979.
 On balance, the report also noted, "It is unlikely that the LEGO company is the only toy manufacturer whose products have become increasingly violent; for instance, Oppel has already provided initial evidence that Playmobil has followed a similar trajectory...
 The question remains, though, why violence has increased so much in general."
 The research did not assess whether the increase had any influence on violent behaviour in children.

 Gary Cross, a professor of history at Pennsylvania State University remarked that Lego's expansion of weaponry in its products was the result of direct competition following a surge in the popularity of action-figure toys in the 1980s and also from video game companies, such as Nintendo and Sega.
 Lego's toy weapons may have simply been a symptom of the general rise of violence in pop-culture.

-Lego has countered its criticism by stating that it makes a clear distinction between conflict and violence.
-Amanda Santorum, a brand manager at Lego said, "we do not make products that promote or encourage violence.
+After the publication of the University of Canterbury study, The Lego Group stated that it makes a clear distinction between conflict and violence.
+Amanda Santorum, a brand manager at The Lego Group said, "we do not make products that promote or encourage violence.
 Weapon-like elements in a Lego set are part of a fantasy/imaginary setting, and not a realistic daily-life scenario."